hthouse/Robot_Getafix/README.md

 As shown in the above section “how things are connected” the robot arm is driven off the Arduino and SHIELD boards linked via serial USB cable to the Raspberry Pi.
 The robot locomotion is controlled by the Raspberry Pi HAT.
 One can control all motors and servos from the Arduino or the Pi depending on what you want to achieve or experiment.
 The robot main code communicates to the Arduino sketch code via serial interface and issues a set of commands defined in the sketch code here.
 <will add link to code>

+## **Lesson Learned and Pain Points:**
+* Stacking the boards vertically is the best option to use the space in the robot platform.
+* Use appropriate heat sinks and cooling fan to ensure efficient performance of the components.
+* Use screws and bolts and zip locks as much as possible and minimize the use of glue when building your robot.
+* Use snubber and protection circuits to avoid unnecessary noise interference or prevent failure of components.
+* Measure accurately and edit 3D model files as necessary before printing 3D objects.
+* Labeling images is time taking and laborious.
+* Update your Linux build and libraries including the Pi firmware.

+## **Essential items and tools needed for the build:**
+* Screw driver set
+* Power drill
+* 3D printer (I used my Prusa Mendel Iteration-2 (RepRap)
+* Small color monitor with HDMI port, keyboard and mouse
+* Vernier Calipers (preferably digital)
+* Soldering Iron and Tin/Lead with rosin flux core
+* Needle nose pliers with cutter
+* Digital Multimeter
+* MS VS Code
+* MS VOTT
+* Arduino Software (IDE)

 ## **Future Upgrades:**
 * Adapt the use of Robotic Operating System (ROS).